-[0009] In one aspect, the disclosure provides a composition comprising a nanoconjugate, the nanoconjugate comprising a polynucleotide that is sufficiently complementary to a target polynucleotide which encodes a polypeptide specifically expressed in a central nervous system (CNS) disorder, the nanoconjugate having the ability to cross the blood-brain barrier (BBB).
-In some embodiments, the composition further comprises a targeting moiety.
-In various embodiments, the disorder is caused by aberrant gene expression.
-In some embodiments, the composition further comprises a therapeutic agent, and in further embodiments, the therapeutic agent is temozolamide.
+[0007] In one aspect, the disclosure provides a composition comprising a nanoconjugate, the nanoconjugate comprising a polynucleotide that is sufficiently complementary to a target polynucleotide which encodes a polypeptide specifically expressed in a central nervous system (CNS) disorder, the nanoconjugate having the ability to cross the blood-brain barrier (BBB).
+In some compositions described herein, the composition further comprises a targeting moiety.
+In various embodiments, the disorder may be caused by aberrant gene expression.
+In some embodiments, the composition further comprises a therapeutic agent, and in further compositions described herein, the therapeutic agent is temozolamide.
 In some embodiments, the nanoconjugate further comprises a targeting moiety and/or a therapeutic agent.

-[0010] In further embodiments, it is contemplated that the disorder is acute and/or chronic.
+[0008] In further embodiments, it is contemplated that the disorder is acute and/or chronic.

-[0011] In some embodiments, the acute disorder is selected from the group consisting of focal brain ischemia, global brain ischemia, brain trauma, spinal cord injury, acute infections, status epilepticus, migraine headache, acute psychosis, suicidal depression and acute anxiety/phobia, and injury related maladies, including but not limited to traumatic brain injury and swelling.
+[0009] In the examples described herein, the acute disorder is selected from the group consisting of focal brain ischemia, global brain ischemia, brain trauma, spinal cord injury, acute infections, status epilepticus, migraine headache, acute psychosis, suicidal depression and acute anxiety/phobia, and injury related maladies, including but not limited to traumatic brain injury and swelling.
 In further embodiments, the chronic disorder is selected from the group consisting of chronic neurodegeneration, retinal degeneration, depression, chronic affective disorders, lysosmal storage disorders, chronic infections of the brain, brain cancer, stroke rehabilitation, inborn errors of metabolism, autism, and mental retardation.

-[0012] In further embodiments, the nanoconjugate has a mass that is at least about 400, about 600, about 800, about 1000, about 1200 or more Daltons.
-In some embodiments, the nanoconjugate has a mass that is at least about 1, about 2, about 3, about 5, about 10, about 20, about 30, about 40, about 50, about 60, about 70, about 80, about 90, about 100, about 200, about 500, about 700, about 900 or more kilodaltons.

-In some embodiments, a nanoconjugate of the disclosure possesses a zeta potential (surface charge) measurement of from about -10 millivolts (mV) to about -50 millivolts (mV).
-In further embodiments, the nanoconjugate possesses a zeta potential measurement of from about -10 mV to about -40 mV, or from about -10 mV to about -30 mV, or from about -20 mV to about -50 mV, or from about -20 mV to about -40 mV, or from about -30 mV to about -45 mV, or from about -30 mV to about -50 mV.
-In some embodiments, the nanoconjugate possesses a zeta potential measurement of about -10 mV, about -15 mV, about -20 mV, about -25 mV, about -30 mV, about -35 mV, about -40 mV, about -45 mV, about -50 mV or about -60 mV.
+[0010] The nanoconjugate has a mass that is at least about 1000, or about 1200 or more Daltons.
+In some embodiments, the nanoconjugate has a mass that is at least about 2, about 3, about 5, about 10, about 20, about 30, about 40, about 50, about 60, about 70, about 80, about 90, about 100, about200, about 500, about 700, about 900 or more kilodaltons.
+[0011] In some embodiments, a nanoconjugate of the disclosure possesses a zeta potential (surface charge) measurement of from about -10 millivolts (mV) to about -50 millivolts (mV).
+In further embodiments, the nanoconjugate possesses a zeta potential measurement of from about -10 mV to about -40 mV, or from about -30 mV to about -45 mV, or from about -30 mV to about -50 mV.
+In some embodiments, the nanoconjugate possesses a zeta potential measurement of about -10 mV, about -15 mV, about -20 mV, about -25 mV, about -30 mV, about -40 mV, about -45 mV, or about -50 mV.

-[0014A] In one aspect, the disclosure provides a method of treating a patient in need of a composition that is able to traverse the blood-brain barrier, comprising administering to the patient a therapeutically effective amount of a composition comprising a functionalized nanoconjugate, the nanoconjugate comprising a polynucleotide having a sequence sufficiently complementary to a target polynucleotide to hybridize to and inhibit expression of the target polynucleotide.
-In any of the aspects or embodiments of the disclosure, it is contemplated that the patient is a human.
+[0012] In one aspect, the disclosure provides a method of treating a patient in need of a composition that is able to traverse the blood-brain barrier, comprising administering to the patient a therapeutically effective amount of a composition comprising a functionalized nanoconjugate, the nanoconjugate comprising a polynucleotide having a sequence sufficiently complementary to a target polynucleotide to hybridize to and inhibit expression of the target polynucleotide.
+In some embodiments of the invention, it is contemplated that the patient is a human.